Jeffmac95/dragonslayer/readme.md

-Just a fun project I started on the fly one morning.
-I always enjoyed text-based games wehn I was younger, so thought it would be fun to make my own, and also get more practice writing code.
+Just a small project I started for fun on the fly one morning.
+I always enjoyed text-based games when I was younger, so thought it would be fun to make my own.
+And also get more practice writing code.